![]() |

 Probes are tools to discover biology.
 If the biology is interesting, and there is an interest in drug discovery, then the project would inevitably require additional (inventive) chemistry to optimize the pharmacology of the molecule.
 This would occur outside the OCN project and only after the chemical probe is identified.
 There would be no restriction on patenting any subsequent work, but it is also important to appreciate that patents are not needed to incentivize drug discovery and development – many “first-in-class” compounds have been brought to market without patent protection.

 A probe is not a drug, but it could be an excellent starting point for a drug.
 A probe is a highly potent and selective inhibitor of a protein target that is also proven to interact with the protein target in a cell.
-A drug may be similar in what it achieves, but also must be optimized for drug-like parameters.
-A chemical probe is often more selective than is a drug.
+A drug may be similar in what it achieves but also must be optimized for drug-like parameters.
+A chemical probe is often more selective than a drug.

 Yes, and that is essential.
 There are lots of examples of great papers based on research that has been carried out in the public domain.
 In addition, OCN will use preprints to share evolving drafts of papers, and contributors will become co-authors as the science advances.

 Absolutely.
-For this initiative to scale to hundreds of probes, the SGC is keen to work with you on applications for funding for the synthetic chemistry.
+For this initiative to scale to hundreds of probes, the SGC is keen to work with you on applications for funding for synthetic chemistry.
 The biology that will be performed by the SGC will be a major in-kind contribution to such proposals.

 Yes.
 OCN would love to work with you to show the usefulness of new chemistry through the synthesis of structures needed for understanding new biology.
 Also, if you read a new chemistry paper describing some methodology that could be used to make one of the structures, contact OCN so we can connect the chemistry and biology teams.

 Yes.
 The full Terms of Use and Participation contain very standard material transfer terms and SGC can provide a very simple record form for transfers to make this easy.
 SGC will retain the sample for the foreseeable future.
 It’s important that others can be given samples if that is possible.
-For very promising chemical probes, we will aim to make them available through low-cost commercial vendors on a non-exclusive basis, in the same way that the SGC has done for its probe collections, so that we can facilitate the broadest community uptake of your chemistry.
+For very promising chemical probes, we will aim to make them available through low-cost commercial vendors on a non-exclusive basis, in the same way, that the SGC has done for its probe collections so that we can facilitate the broadest community uptake of your chemistry.
 Neither SGC nor the original contributors of compounds will profit from probe distribution.

 We’d love to hear about it, and it depends on who (you or the SGC) would do the biological evaluation.
 We can put the project in the public domain and seek ways to advance it if you can commit to the Terms of Use and Participation.

 Of course, we can always buy molecules designed by us.
 However, this is limiting.
-The power of the OCN initiative is to create a collaborative team that can not only invent new openly available chemical probes but work together to solve fundamental biology problems.
+The power of the OCN initiative is to create a collaborative team that can not only invent new openly available chemical probes but also work together to solve fundamental biology problems.
 Moreover, by crowdsourcing synthesis, we will also help to train early career researchers.
 Complex synthesis projects can be great targets for collaborative PhD projects.

 Synthetic chemists, from anywhere in the world and people who can make molecules.
 This could be postdocs and PhD students who are excited to contribute to the discovery of new biology.
-The network will be quite diverse - perhaps you’re a Masters student looking for an interesting synthesis project?
-Maybe you’re a university or teacher looking for a synthesis project to give your new lab class, so that your students can make samples that will be used in current biomedical research?
-Maybe you work in the pharmaceutical sector or a Contract Research Organization and would like to contribute resources pro bono?
+The network will be quite diverse - perhaps you’re a Masters student looking for an interesting synthesis project.
+Maybe you’re a university or teacher looking for a synthesis project to give your new lab class so that your students can make samples that will be used in current biomedical research.
+Maybe you work in the pharmaceutical sector or a Contract Research Organization and would like to contribute resources pro bono.
 All these groups are crucial, and all are very welcome.
 Open science projects are inclusive.

 If you agree with the Terms of Use and Participation, you can start contributing to a project.
 There’s no sign-up procedure, however you should have your employer organization authorize your contribution if your employer would own the rights to intellectual property that you’d create in a project.